acageduser/spooky-game/README.md

 I also added that each 'volley' of new birds will have random position, scaling, rotation, and delay per instance of bird instead of per volley of birds.

+objLantern
+	- New 'swaying' animation added.
+It's a ghostly lantern, so it needs to float like a ghost.
+	- Uses an animation curve within the sequence under position and rotation parameter tracks.
+	- Uses 3 'track panel' parameter tracks (position, rotation, scale).

 Alarm Event
 - Used alarm event to delay the bird's flight for 3-6 seconds.
 - After each flight, the bird resets its position, scale, and rotation.